-From 26-29 April 2019, Kilfenora will stage its 11th annual traditional music festival, a series that commenced in 2009 with the 100th anniversary of the Kilfenora Céilí Band.
-With great concerts, céilís, some cracking CD launches and pub sessions, it’s a great line-up.
+From 26-29 April 2019, Kilfenora staged its 11th annual traditional music festival, a series that commenced in 2009 with the 100th anniversary of the Kilfenora Céilí Band.
+With great concerts, céilís, some cracking CD launches and pub sessions, it was a great line-up.

-- Sessions in Kilfenora’s pubs occur from Friday to Monday, with the cream of musicians from Clare and beyond.
-Details of featured players will be published close to the time.
+- Sessions in Kilfenora’s pubs occured from Friday to Monday, with the cream of musicians from Clare and beyond.

-- The Singers’ night on Friday evening (Linnanes pub) will gather together some of the finest and most humorous singers and storytellers, hosted by Noirin Lynch.
+- The Singers’ night on Friday evening (Linnanes pub) gathered together some of the finest and most humorous singers and storytellers, hosted by Noirin Lynch.

-- Our main concert (Saturday, Kilfenora Hall, 7.00pm) features Ireland’s top fiddle maestro, Frankie Gavin, and his celebrated Roaring 20s Irish Orchestra.
-The concert will be opened by this year’s winner of an award from the Meitheal Summer School to play at the Kilfenora Trad Festival – Naoise Kettle.
-See more details and get tickets here.
+- Our main concert (Saturday, Kilfenora Hall, 7.00pm) featured Ireland’s top fiddle maestro, Frankie Gavin, and his celebrated Roaring 20s Irish Orchestra.
+The concert was opened by this year’s winner of an award from the Meitheal Summer School to play at the Kilfenora Trad Festival – Naoise Kettle.
+See more details here.

-- On Friday evening, Kilfenora Comhaltas will also feature an array of talent, young and old, at a Variety Concert in Kilfenora Hall.
-Get tickets on the door.
+- On Friday evening, Kilfenora Comhaltas also featured an array of talent, young and old, at a Variety Concert in Kilfenora Hall.

-- There will be céilís on Saturday night with The Star of Munster Céilí Band (Vaughans Barn, 9.30pm) and on Sunday with the Four Courts Céilí Band (Vaughans Barn, 9.00pm).
+- There were céilís on Saturday night with The Star of Munster Céilí Band (Vaughans Barn, 9.30pm) and on Sunday with the Four Courts Céilí Band (Vaughans Barn, 9.00pm).

-- There will be several CD launches at various times over the weekend – Josephine Marsh (Music in the Frame); Stevie Dunne (Live at the Crosskeys); Peter Casey (Out in the Day).
+- There were several CD launches at various times over the weekend – Josephine Marsh (Music in the Frame); Stevie Dunne (Live at the Crosskeys); Peter Casey (Out in the Day).

-- A Trad for Teens workshop takes place on Sunday (c.11.00) in Kilfenora Hall, following a mass with traditional music at St Fachanans Church.
+- A Trad for Teens workshop took place on Sunday (c.11.00) in Kilfenora Hall, following a mass with traditional music at St Fachanans Church.

-- And, as in previous years, on Sunday afternoon (3pm), the big event is the great Kilfenora Céilí Band playing for a free céilí in the Square – dancers and spectators welcome.
-(Their brand new CD “Both Sides Now” will be available for sale.)
-They will be preceded at 2.00 pm by the current young Kilfenora Comhaltas Céilí Band.
+- And, as in previous years, on Sunday afternoon (3pm), the big event was the great Kilfenora Céilí Band playing for a free céilí in the Square – dancers and spectators welcome.
+(Their brand new CD “Both Sides Now” was available for sale.)
+They were preceded at 2.00 pm by the current young Kilfenora Comhaltas Céilí Band.